RyanClementsHax/dotfiles/README.md

      - You can check your version of Ubuntu by running `lsb_release -a` in the Ubuntu terminal
    - Windows Subsystem for Linux Update
    - Docker
-1. If you already have Ubuntu on your machine, be sure to set its WSL version to 2 by running `wsl --set-version <image name> 2` in powershell
+3. If you already have Ubuntu on your machine, be sure to set its WSL version to 2 by running `wsl --set-version <image name> 2` in powershell
-1. Open Ubuntu distro for the first time to set up username and password within distro.
+4. Open Ubuntu distro for the first time to set up username and password within distro.
 This is independent of Windows password but can be set the same.
    - To change your password later, run `passwd`.
-1. Copy windows Terminal settings that you desire from [here](./windows-terminal/WindowsTerminalSettings.jsonc).
+5. Copy windows Terminal settings that you desire from [here](./windows-terminal/settings.json).
-1. Might still need to install [Cascadia Code](https://docs.microsoft.com/en-us/windows/terminal/cascadia-code).
+6. Might still need to install [Cascadia Code](https://docs.microsoft.com/en-us/windows/terminal/cascadia-code).
    - Configure VS Code to use correct font `"terminal.integrated.fontFamily": "Cascadia Code PL"`
-1. I had issues previously with networking in WSL2 while on VPN.
+7. I had issues previously with networking in WSL2 while on VPN.
 The issue seems to have fixed itself so just skip this step and move on.
    If you are having issues though, import `vpn/CiscoVPN-Network-Update.xml` as a scheduled task and copy `Cisco.ps1` to `C:\Users\<your user name>\Cisco.ps1`.
    [Relevant GitHub issue](https://github.com/microsoft/WSL/issues/4277#issuecomment-639460712)
-1. If you use docker, configure docker to use WSL2 backend and support the newly set up distro
+8. If you use docker, configure docker to use WSL2 backend and support the newly set up distro
    1. Refer to their docs on how to do this
-   1. Confirm docker is working with `docker ps`.
+   2. Confirm docker is working with `docker ps`.
 If there are issues, close and reopen wsl and restart docker.
 That fixed my issues.
-1. Run powershell file: `powershell.exe -executionpolicy bypass -file ./install-dotfiles-and-software.wsl.ps1`
+9. Run powershell file: `powershell.exe -executionpolicy bypass -file ./install-dotfiles-and-software.wsl.ps1`
    - When prompted, enter password.
 This will happen multiple times.
    - If this does not work, you can use manual instructions for dotfiles below.
-1. If you want to install the windows specifc dotfiles on a windows specific terminal like git bash, then clone this repo on your windows file system and run `bash ./install-dotfiles.windows.bash` from the root directory of this project.
+10. If you want to install the windows specifc dotfiles on a windows specific terminal like git bash, then clone this repo on your windows file system and run `bash ./install-dotfiles.windows.bash` from the root directory of this project.
-1. If your git credentials change per machine you set up these dotfiles on, be sure to update the `.gitconfig` in the home directory
+11. If your git credentials change per machine you set up these dotfiles on, be sure to update the `.gitconfig` in the home directory

+## Cypress
+- You will need to add one line to `/etc/sudoers.d/dbus` after installing
+  - Run: `sudo visudo -f /etc/sudoers.d/dbus`, then add `<user name> ALL = (root) NOPASSWD: /etc/init.d/dbus` where `<user name>` is replaced by your username in wsl
+- You will need to install [VcXsrv](https://sourceforge.net/projects/vcxsrv/) on windows and configure it as specified in [this](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress) post in order to run the Cypress gui within wsl

 ## Manual instructions for configuring dotfiles